 The pattern by which genetic variants interact can be informative about biological function.
-For example, suppose an interaction is detected for a disease risk is only conferred at the first polymorphism in the presence of the risk allele at the second polymorphism (for robust empirical examples of this pattern see 26,27,110).
+For example, suppose an interaction is detected for a disease for which risk is only conferred at the first polymorphism in the presence of the risk allele at the second polymorphism (for robust empirical examples of this pattern see 26,27,110).
 This may signify that there is pathway redundancy, and each variant affects independent pathways.
 An alternative pattern to the one described above, where the risk allele at one locus only has an effect in the absence of the risk allele at another locus, might suggest that both variants are involved in the same pathway because the loss of either variant is sufficient to confer the effect of the loss of the pathway.
-A potential example of this was shown in an interaction for systemic lupus erythatosus, where not only did the interaction replicate, but the genes involved (BLK and BANK1) were shown to co-localise in vivo.113
+A potential example of this was shown in an interaction for systemic lupus erythematosus, where not only did the interaction replicate, but the proteins encoded by the genes involved (BLK and BANK1) were shown to co-localise in vivo.113

 An alternative strategy for narrowing the search to overcome stringent significance thresholds is to only test for epistasis amongst SNPs that have known marginal effects.
 Though not routine, many GWASs have reported follow-up analysis of epistasis amongst their hits, but although the number of positive findings remains very low, some successes have been reported.
 Strange et al.27 looked for epistasis amongst significant marginal effects from a GWAS for psoriasis, and demonstrated that the risk alleles at the HLA-C and ERAP1 loci only conferred effects if they were both present.
-A similar pattern of epistasis was uncovered using the same strategy by Evans et al.26 in a GWAS for ankylosing spondylitis, this time between ERAP1 and a large additive effect at HLA-B27.
+A similar pattern of epistasis was uncovered using the same strategy by Evans et al.26 in a GWAS for ankylosing spondylitis, this time between ERAP1 and a locus at HLA-B27 that independently exhibits a large additive effect.
 In both cases, the same patterns replicated in independent samples, and these are perhaps the first statistically robust examples of epistasis influencing human complex traits.

 One pitfall of these examples of epistasis is that they are evident on the observed scale of the disease trait, but because the interaction is between SNPs with large effects, it could be the case that on the liability scale of disease the contribution to risk is purely additive.
 For example, suppose that a disease manifests only once a certain threshold of deleterious effects are present.
 Even if each causal variant contributes an additive risk, an individual homozygous for risk alleles at two loci with large effects might reach that threshold, whereas individuals with any other combination of alleles at these two loci will not, giving the appearance of epistasis.
-This is indeed a philosophical quandary when dealing with binary phenotypes, because on the observed scale one is implicitly using an epistatic threshold model, in the sense that the contribution of a genetic effect to an individual’s disease risk depends on the sum of risk alleles elsewhere in the genome114Theory demonstrates that this effect is more likely to be observed when disease prevalence in the population is low, as is the case for most complex diseases.
+This is indeed a philosophical quandary when dealing with binary phenotypes, because on the observed scale one is implicitly using an epistatic threshold model, in the sense that the contribution of a genetic effect to an individual’s disease risk depends on the sum of risk alleles elsewhere in the genome114.
+Theory demonstrates that this effect is more likely to be observed when disease prevalence in the population is low, as is the case for most complex diseases.